 in a Pecan Shell

-Brothers Levi, Israel, Riley and Billy Harkey are credited with founding the town
+Brothers Levi, Israel, Riley and Billy Harkey are credited with founding

-population was just one short of the current
+sisters, the initial population was just one short of the current

 sits.
 Harkeyville once challenged San

 Saba for the role of county seat but was defeated.
 It’s proximity

 to San Saba was the town’s curse.